muzaffarshaikh/muzaffarshaikh/README.md

 <img src="assets\svg\hello-developers.svg">

-A Software Developer by profession, from India.
+A developer by profession, from India.
-Currently working as a Junior Software Developer, mainly focused in Back-End Development.
+Currently working as a Software Developer, mainly focused in Back-End Development.

 <br>